siddhu1132/Capstone-Project-E-commerce-UniCorn-/README.md

 17. _In a new sheet, create a dropdown of category and product which returns the price for a unit (which you previously solved in exercise 9._

+# PART 3: Getting Insights using Tableau

+For task 3, the objective is to utilize Tableau software to conduct exploratory data analysis and extract distinctive insights from the dataset.
+The next step is to create an interactive dashboard that will present the findings in a dynamic way.
+This will enable us to analyze and interpret the data more effectively, identify trends and patterns, and make data-driven decisions.

+The Following questions has been answered in ``Getting Insights using Tableau/Capstone_Project_Insights.twbx``

+1. _What is the most profitable city in the State of Tennessee?_

+2. _What is the average annual profit for that city across all years in that city?_

+3. _What is the most profitable product category on average in Iowa across all years?_

+4. _What is the most popular product in that category across all states in 2016?_

+5. _What was the most profitable month in 2018 overall?_

+6. _How widely did monthly profits vary in 2018?_

+7. _Which regions have the highest sales volume on Unicorn, and how has this changed over time (2015-2018)?_

+8. _What is the profit for different regions in each year?_

+9. _Are there any regional sales differences in product category on Unicorn?

+10. _What are the top-selling products in each region and each year for different product category?

+The dashboard link for this insights is : `[click here](https://public.tableau.com/authoring/Capstone_project_Insights/Dashboard1#1)`